ZiiQoOS/Heroes-Manager/README.md

 - List all heroes in the HR department.
 - Sort heroes by name or powers.
 - Search for heroes by name or powers.
-- Add and display a new hero.
+- Add and view a new hero.
 - Rate heroes.

 ## Setup